valkey-io/valkey-py/docs/clustering.rst

 Creating clusters
 -----------------

-Connecting redis-py to a Redis Cluster instance(s) requires at a minimum a single node for cluster discovery.
+Connecting valkey-py to a Valkey Cluster instance(s) requires at a minimum a single node for cluster discovery.
 There are multiple ways in which a cluster instance can be created: